beethatworks/Hello-World/README.md

 # Hello-World
 New to Github
-NEver used Git hub before so tryingthis out
+NEver used Git hub before so trying this out